Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-In addition, Loeliger and Mittelholzer characterize the properties of any group that is the branch group of a \sctigc.
-The properties are given in terms of an input/output condition and a set of normal subgroups of the branch group that are related to paths which split and merge to the identity path of the trellis.
-In this paper, we find another group, a signature group, which characterizes any \sctigc.
-We characterize the signature group in terms of properties of a \compset\ of a normal chain of the branch group.
-The signature group is the component at time $t$ of a group of tensors.
-We give a similar characterization of any general strongly controllable group system, which may vary in time.

-The Forney-Trott encoder (and Loeliger-Mittelholzer analog) is a global approach to finding an encoder of $\msfc$.
-The group code $\msfc$ has a normal chain $\msfc_0\subset\msfc_1\subset\cdots\subset\msfc_k\subset\cdots\subset\msfc_\ell=\msfc$, where each $\msfc_k$ is a $k$-controllable subcode of $\msfc$ \cite{FT}.
-The generators are \creps\ of the \cdc\ of the normal chain.
-The encoder steps up through the $k$-controllable subcodes of $\msfc$, where at each step $k$, there is a product of generator representatives over all time.
-In \cite{KM5}, we find an encoder which is based on a local time approach.
-At each time $t$, the encoder output is a product of generator representatives in a \cdc\ at time $t$.
-Nevertheless, both encoders can use the same generators \cite{KM5}.
-And both encoders have a shift register structure.

-The global encoders of Forney and Trott and Loeliger and Mittelholzer do not have the form of a time convolution.
-The local encoder in \cite{KM5} has the form of a time convolution.
-For this reason, we call the encoder in \cite{KM5} a time domain encoder, and the Forney and Trott encoder a spectral domain encoder.
-In \cite{KM5}, we compare the outputs of the time and spectral domain encoders when the generator inputs are the same, when time runs forward and backward.
-We show that in an abelian group system, all four cases give the same output for the same input, but in a nonabelian group system, the outputs are related by a symmetry of a tensor set $\calu$.
-We also compare outputs of the four encoders for different bases of the group system.
-These results show there is a time and harmonic theory of group systems.

-This paper can be regarded as giving dual results to those in \cite{FT} and \cite{LM}.
-For example, the work in \cite{FT,LM} gives results in the spectral domain; this work gives results in the time domain.
-The work in \cite{FT,LM} uses $k$-controllable subcodes.
-In this paper, we use quotient group systems whose normal subgroups are $k$-controllable group systems.

 Forney and Trott suggest the term group system as an alternative to group code.
 In this paper, we principally use the term group system rather than group code because some results have analogues in classical systems theory and harmonic analysis.

-We consider both time invariant group systems and time varying group systems.
+We consider the general time varying group system.
 Time invariant group systems are the same as group shifts \cite{LMr}; therefore the results here also apply to group shifts.
-A general time varying group system can be defined over a finite interval, in which case it is a block code over a group \cite{FT}.
-Therefore the results here can be applied to block codes, and this gives new information about their group structure and potentially new search algorithms and decoding algorithms.
+A general time varying group system can have nontrivial values over a finite interval, in which case it is a block group system, often called a block code over a group \cite{FT} or linear block code.
+Therefore the results here also apply to block codes.